sedovalx/gradle-aspectj-binary/README.md

   fully compatible Java bytecode.
 As far as I know there was a problem with Kotlin inlining in AspectJ 1.8.9, that was fixed in the 1.8.10, so the later is used.

-**Note**: it goes without saying that the plugin works for Java sources as well.
+> It goes without saying that the plugin works for Java sources as well.

 ### Usage